 The second Francis report, published in 2013, looked at how the set-up of the entire health and social care system in England can help or hinder nurses and other staff to deliver good care.
 It also focused on the culture of the NHS and its impact on the ability of staff to raise concerns.

-The report made over 200 recommendations, including:
+The report made over 200 recommendations in relation to:

-Thoroughly understanding the key issues of the Francis Report enables you to have a prime example to refer to when answering ethics questions and teamwork questions during your interview.
+Thoroughly understanding the key issues of the Francis Reports enables you to have a prime example to refer to when answering ethics questions and teamwork questions during your interview.
 Some example questions you could be asked include:

 Our Interview Question Bank has over 100 other questions and answer guides for you to check out.